NateAustin/fmod-jni/README.md

 * Linux - working.
 * Win32 - untested but should work.
 If not please let me know.

-FMOD supports additional platforms (i.e. Linux), and it should be straightforward to generate the dynamic libraries you need.
+FMOD supports additional platforms, and it should be straightforward to generate the dynamic libraries you need.
 If you do this, send me a pull request with your setup so I can incorporate it.

 ## Usage
 To play sound using FMOD from Java, you will need to build the fmod-jni.jar file, because this repo does not contain the necessary FMOD native libraries.